stefmmm/Predeactor-Cogs/README.md

 ## Soon

 I'm actually working on a birthday cog.
 I don't think I need to give explanations about that.
+But firstly, I'm also working of an E-Mail cog.
+It will connect to your account using your E-Mail and password.
 I'm also thinking of a reputation system.
 Nothing else for now.